 EMOP Opening Days Photofilm series

-Jutta Brückner Tue recht und scheue niemand – Das Leben der Gerda Siepenbrink (1975), 65 min
+Jutta Brückner Tue recht und scheue niemand – Das Leben der Gerda Siepenbrink (Do Right and Don’t Back Down – The Life of Gerda Siepenbrink), 1975, 65 min

 Photofilm is a genre in its own right, based on photographs, on still images that are perceived as movement and come together to form a narrative that can be as fictional as it is documentary.
-The photographs come from archives, photo albums or, as in La Jetée, are specially staged.
+The photographs come from archives, photo albums or, as in La Jetée (The Jetty), are specially staged.
 Snapshots examine the medium of film with regard to its essence, stillness and movement.

 Filmmakers have consistently used photographs as the basis of their artistic work, creating a new context through commentary and montage.
-Jutta Brückner, for example, who adds photos of August Sander and Abisag Tüllmann, among others, to family pictures accompanied by her mother’s monologue, in Tue recht und scheue niemand, in order to arrive at a generalisation of social conditions.
+Jutta Brückner, for example, who adds photos of August Sander and Abisag Tüllmann, among others, to family pictures accompanied by her mother’s monologue, in Tue recht und scheue niemand (Do Right and Don’t Back Down), in order to arrive at a generalisation of social conditions.
 Agnès Varda refers entirely to the 1,500 photographs she took during a trip to Cuba and tells of the intertwining of politics and everyday life in the socialist island state.

-Peter Nestler’s Väntan (Das Warten) is based on material Swedish television wanted to sell.
+Peter Nestler’s Väntan (Warten) is based on material Swedish television wanted to sell.
 In order to draw attention to this process, he has made a film about a mining accident in Silesia in the 1930s, in which he describes the harsh working conditions.

 Filmmaker and photographer Elfi Mikesch documents the legacies of the Soviet army at the Wünsdorf site, where prisoner-of-war camps had been set as early as World War I. What becomes visible is a place where the hierarchy of military rank is just as evident as the longing for culture, for which no effort was spared.